Discrete Morse Functions and Watersheds: Watersheds

 \begin{proposition} [from {\cite{cousty2009collapses}}] Let $M \in \bb{M}_d$.
 If $F$ is a stack on $M$ and $H$ is a collapse of $F$, then: \begin{enumerate} \item $\mathfrak{min}(H)$ is an extension of $\mathfrak{min}(F)$. \item $\mathfrak{div}(H)$ is a collapse of $\mathfrak{div}(F)$. \end{enumerate} \end{proposition}

-It should be noted that the previous property is no longer true if we consider a stack on an arbitrary complex $X \in \bb{S}$ rather than a complex $M \in \bb{M}$.
-See Fig~\ref{fig:stackA} which provides a simple counter-example.
+It should be noted that the previous proposition is no longer true if we consider a stack on an arbitrary complex $X \in \bb{S}$ rather than a complex $M \in \bb{M}$.
+See Fig.~\ref{fig:stackA}, which provides a simple counter-example.

 \begin{proposition} [from {\cite{cousty2009collapses}}] Let $M \in \bb{M}_d$ and $F$ be a stack on $M$. \begin{enumerate} \item $F$ contains a free $d$-pair if and only if $\mathfrak{div}(F)$ contains a free $d$-pair. \item If $dim(\mathfrak{div}(F)) = d$, then there exists a free $d$-pair for $F$. \end{enumerate} \end{proposition}